- Created on the 22 March, 2017.

-The minimum detection sensitivity level of c-reactive protein using this human CRP ELISA kit was 1.0 µg/ml.
-The dynamic assay range for this kit is 5.0 – 100.0 µg /ml.
+The minimum detection sensitivity level of c-reactive protein using current human CRP ELISA kit was 1.0 µg/ml.
+The dynamic range for this assay is 5.0 – 100.0 µg /ml.

 - C-reactive protein and the biology of disease.
 Immunol Res.
 (2013) 56 (1): 131-42.
 Review.
 Ansar W. and Ghosh S.